Zimmi48/notes/Coq/refactoring.md

 provided that it still allows to see what is going on.
 Using `all:` instead of `;` can help distinguish a few logical steps.
 Using `replace` and such can help make these steps sufficiently explicit.

+## Putting the proof back in order (deductive style)

+### Prefer `absurd` to `exfalso`

+Use of `exfalso` is generally followed by the application of a lemma ending with a negation.
+This is hard to follow.
+Instead, we can make explicit what is the contradiction we're going to get with `absurd`.
+Ideally the reason why it is absurd is not hard to get (with automation).

+### Negations can be proved by contradiction

+It suffices to start the proof with `intro`.
+To make it more explicit, it would be enough to be able to repeat what is the hypothesis introduced.